 4. The Great Blue Hole – Belize

 Believed to be the largest submarine cave of its kind, the Great Blue Hole was declared as one of the greatest dive sites in the world by the famous undersea explorer, Jacques Cousteau.
-The reefs around Belize are some of the best in the Caribbean, boasting a vast array of stunning marine life, including tropical fish and spectacular coral formations.
+The reefs around Belize are some of the best in the Caribbean, boasting a vast array of stunning marine life, including tropical fish, blue lagoons and spectacular barrier reef coral formations.
 In 1836, biologist-evolutionist Charles Darwin paid homage to these incredible formations by saying the Belize atolls and the Belize Barrier Reef constitute “the richest and most remarkable coral reefs in the entire western Caribbean.”
 Would you enjoy sailing across the world?
 Why not get paid for it with one of our Yacht roles.

 Photo credit: @kiyowave